oneconcern/datamon/dockerfiles/README.md

 ## CI builder image

 Our CI is largely using a pre-baked docker executor based on circle convenience image `cimg/go`.
-This is updated every week and CI always runs on the latest image.
+This is updated at every PR run.
+CI always runs on the latest image (when PRs are more frequent, consider moving this back to a weekly CI cronjob).

 Notice that at the moment `cimgo/go` doesn't have a `latest` tag, so we are left with specifying the go version explicitly (now `1.14`).